flyteorg/flyte/rfc/system/0001-flyte-execution-tags.md

 - ``admin_tags`` saves all the tag names

-As a first step, we recommend that these tags are persisted associated with an execution and then ListExecutions API is updated to return all
+As a first step, we recommend that these tags are persisted associated with an execution and limit total number of tags per execution to 10-15 The ListExecutions API is updated to return all
- - filtered executions by tags with supported `and` `or` queries
+ - Filtered executions by tags with supported `and` `or` queries
- - all associated executions with every execution
+ - All associated executions with every execution
- - limit total number of tags per execution to 10-15

 For the second step, we will support attaching tags to the project, task, and workflow.
 In addition, we will enable users to update the tags of an execution after it has been created.
 This will be done